sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 ---

 <details markdown="block" class="details-tree">
-<summary>iMMERSE Pro Shaders</summary>
+<summary>iMMERSE Pro</summary>

-iMMERSE Pro is a premium collection of Pascal's shaders, available to `Raytracers` tier members [on Pascal's Patreon](http://www.patreon.com/mcflypg).
+iMMERSE Pro is a premium collection of Pascal's shaders, available to [the "Raytracers" tier members from Pascal's Patreon](http://www.patreon.com/mcflypg).

-For just $5 USD, you can access this suite, which features a variety of shaders showcased on [MartysMods.com](https://martysmods.com).
+For just $5 USD, you can access this suite, which features [a variety of shaders shown on MartysMods.com](https://www.martysmods.com/patreon/).

 ---

 <details markdown="block" class="details-tree">
-<summary>Downloading iMMERSE Pro Shaders</summary>
+<summary>Downloading iMMERSE Pro Archive</summary>

-To access the iMMERSE Pro Shaders, make sure you're a current subscriber to [Pascal's Patreon at the $5 USD Raytracers tier](http://www.patreon.com/mcflypg).
+To access the iMMERSE Pro Archive, make sure you're a current subscriber to [Pascal's Patreon at the $5 USD Raytracers tier](http://www.patreon.com/mcflypg).

-Once subscribed, you retain the shader files indefinitely, unless you delete them.

-You're free to end your subscription at any time.
+Once subscribed, you are able to download and keep the shaders you have purchases access to.
+You are free to keep these shaders after your subscription, and you're free to end your subscription at any time.

-The shaders are available on [Pascal's Discord (PGHUB)](https://discord.com/invite/wY49KMxjHT).
+The latest iMMERSE Pro Archive is available for download on [Pascal's Discord (PGHUB)](https://discord.com/invite/wY49KMxjHT).
+You can find them in the Discord channel [#downloads-level-1](https://discord.com/channels/494578207505514496/494599998059839498).

-For members with the appropriate permissions, the channel [#downloads-level-1](https://discord.com/channels/494578207505514496/494599998059839498) becomes visible.
-This channel houses the iMMERSE Pro shaders, including iMMERSE Pro RTGI, ready for download.

 </details>